Prague Castle, Cathedral, and its highlight

 St. Vitus Cathedral

 The Metropolitan Cathedral of St. Vitus Cathedral is a gothic resting place of saints including Vitus, Wenceslas & Adalbert as well as the state treasury.
-It is considered as the largest and the most important church of the country and the spiritual symbol of the state.
+Considered as the largest and the most important church of the country and the spiritual symbol of the state.

 One of the most visited places in Prague, with its great allure measuring 96.5 meters (317 ft) high, front towers 82 meters (269 ft).